Elementary OS: 0.4 Loki

 elementary OS 0.4, known by its codename "Loki", was released on 9 September 2016.
 Loki was built atop the Ubuntu "long-term support" version released earlier in the year and its updated kernel (4.4).
 Loki revamped the operating system's notifications and added multiple new pieces of standard software.
 It let users set notification display preferences.
 Updated notification menu bar indicators began to display information from the notification—such as the title of an email—rather than a general alert.
 The operating system also added a system-wide integration for online accounts for Last.fm and FastMail, with other services in development.

-Loki replaced Freya's Midori web browser with Epiphany, a WebKit2-based browser with better performance.
+Loki replaced Freya's Midori web browser with GNOME Web, a WebKit2-based browser with better performance.
 After the Yorba Foundation which developed the Geary email client was dissolved, elementary OS forked Geary as "Mail" and added new visual and integration features.
 In a new calendar feature, users could describe events in natural language, which the calendar program interprets and places into the proper time and description fields when creating events.

 elementary OS also created its own app store that simplifies the process of installing and updating applications.
 Project founder Danielle Foré called the AppCenter the biggest feature in the Loki release, and noted its speed improvement over other installation methods and internal development benefits for departing from Ubuntu's upgrade tools.
 Loki developers received $9,000 in bounties during its development—nearly half of the project's total bounty fundraising.

 Jack Wallen of Linux.com praised Loki as being among the most elegant and best-designed Linux desktops.
 He found the web browser and app store changes to be significant improvements, and the email client revamp "a much-needed breath of fresh air" in a stagnating field.
 Overall, Wallen surmised that existing users would appreciate Loki's polish and new users would find it to be a perfect introduction to the operating system.
 Bryan Lunduke of Network World lauded Loki's performance, usability, polish, and easy installation, but considered it a better fit for new Linux users than for those already established.

 The elementary OS team received a large donation from an anonymous donor in early August 2018.
 The donation has allowed the development team to hire an additional full-time employee and expand long-term viability for the project.